rosin-project/rxros2/README_PY.md

 ### Operators

 One of the primary advantages of stream oriented processing is the fact that we can apply functional programming primitives on them.
-Rxpython operators are nothing but filters, transformations, aggregations and reductions of the observable message streams we created in the previous section.
+RxPy operators are nothing but filters, transformations, aggregations and reductions of the observable message streams we created in the previous section.

 #### Publish to Topic